Ladakh, The Land of High Passes

-Ladakh is region in the Jammu and Kashmir state of India.
 Ladakh is the Land of High Passes, which were used for trade purposes.
 Zoji-La pass is the gateway of the Ladakh.

 Ladakh is a land with very limited population, largely with Tibetan culture, in the high ranges of Himalayan mountains.
 Ladakhi population consists of Buddhists from Tibet and Muslims in almost equal proportion.